jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 ---
 ## SLERP

-The another advantage that quaternions have over Euler angles is that we can interpolate between two orientations smoothly and without encountering the problem of gimble lock.
+The another advantage that quaternions have over Euler angles is that we can interpolate between two quaternions smoothly and without encountering the problem of gimble lock.
 Standard Linear intERPolation (LERP) is used to calculate an intermediate position on the straight line between two points.

 ```{figure} ../_images/10_LERP.svg
 :width: 300